 An external entity that may manage or collect personal information on behalf of the IPC includes:

-- the DJ in providing information technology and human resources systems and support
+- the DCS in providing information technology and human resources systems and support

 - a secure shredding company in order to carry out the destruction of sensitive documents

 - a marketing company that manages the IPC’s mailing lists and newsletters